-4.1.3 Each proposal by the Board to the shareholders for election or re-election of a Director shall be accompanied by a recommendation from the Board, a summary of the advice of the Nomination, Remuneration and Corporate Governance Committee, and the following specific information:
+4.1.2 Each proposal by the Board to the shareholders for appointment or election or re-election of a Director shall be accompanied by a recommendation from the Board, a summary of the advice of the Nomination, Remuneration and Corporate Governance Committee, and the following specific information:

 a.
 The term to be served

 c.
 In the case of an Independent Director, a statement that the Board has determined that the criteria of independent Director have been met

 e.
 Particulars of other positions which involve significant time commitments

 f.
 Details of relationships between the candidate and the Bank or other Directors of the Bank.

 4.1.4 In notices of meetings at which Directors are to be elected, the Bank should ensure that:

 (a) Where the number of candidates exceeds the number of available seats, the notice of the meeting should explain the voting method by which the successful candidates will be selected and the method to be used for counting of votes; and

 (b) The notice of the meeting should present a factual and objective view of the candidates so that shareholders may make an informed decision on any appointment to the Board.